Peculiar, Missouri: Government

 Peculiar is governed by a Mayor–council government system.
 The mayor is elected to a two-year term.
 The town council, called the Board of Aldermen, is composed of six members.
 Two members are elected from each of the three wards in the city.
 One alderman is elected each year for each ward to serve a two-year term.

 Geography

-Peculiar is located adjacent to U.S. Route 71 and the Burlington Northern Railway.
+Peculiar is located adjacent to U.S. Route 71 and the Burlington Northern Santa Fe Railway.
 Old Peculiar lies one mile to the east along the banks of the East Fork East Branch South Grand River.

 According to the United States Census Bureau, the city has a total area of 8.45 sqmi, of which 8.41 sqmi is land and 0.04 sqmi is water.